 If your stress level is alarming and you aren’t able to self-regulate or reduce your symptoms, you might want to visit your doctor or the wellness clinic at your school or workplace.
 Visit 211.org to find resources in your community.

 If one class in particular is causing anxiety, consider speaking to your instructor.
-Purdue University Global has an entire department dedicated to academic support.
+Purdue Global has an entire department dedicated to academic support.